 The Acceptable Use Policy (“AUP”) describes actions that NHS Digital prohibits when any party uses the Directory of Services APIs (referred to as “DoS APIs” or “the Services”).

 While we’ve done our best to make our AUP complete, readable, and understandable, you may still have additional questions.
-If so, make contact with us at email@example.com and we can discuss your specific use cases.
+If so, make contact with us, the NHS Digital DoS Team, at firstname.lastname@example.org and we can discuss your specific use cases.